ios-dev-ucdavis/course-website/pages/qna/README.md

 ## Do I need a Mac for developing iOS app?

 In short, yes, you do need a Mac.
+You can also use CSIF Mac devices.
+The instruction for accessing CSIF Mac devices will be posted soon.

 There are several ways of building iOS apps.
 People in the industry might use cross-platform frameworks to build iOS apps, such as Flutter, Xamarin, React Native, and a lot more.
 For these frameworks, the toolchains for building apps are not limited only to Apple's platforms.
 Hence, you can build iOS apps on any OS device as long as the toolchains support your machine.
 However, in this course, we will focus on native app development, which requires Xcode.
-Xcode is only available on macOS. **Note: You can have a macOS virtual machine running in the host environment, but the setup usually is quite complicated and often cannot run the latest macOS.
+Xcode is only available on macOS.

+> **Note: You can have a macOS virtual machine running in the host environment, but the setup usually is quite complicated and often cannot run the latest macOS.
 In this course, you will need the latest macOS version up and running.**

 ## Is this course counted as elective?

-Sorry, no. The department does have some constraints on this matter, but I believe this course will be fun no matter what, so please enjoy us if you like to learn some new stuff about iOS.
+Sorry, no. The department does have some constraints on this matter, but I believe this course will be fun no matter what, so please join us if you like to learn some new stuff about iOS.
 Cheers!

 ## Do I have to go through all optional materials?